mrbid/SNOWBALL2/README.md

 When a joystick is connected to the computer the mouse is disabled, the joystick takes priority, but hotswapping is allowed, so just unplug from the USB port to get the mouse back.

 **Possible additions:**
-- Inverting individual sticks rather than both at the same time
+- Inverting individual sticks rather than both at the same time.
 - Inverting on an axial basis, os only horizontal or vertical invert.

 ## TODO